MALIGN: Explainable Static Raw-byte Based Malware Family Classification using Sequence Alignment: Acknowledgements

 SibeliaZ first identifies the shared linear blocks and then performs multiple sequence alignment of locally co-linear blocks.
-The block coordinates are output in GFF format and the alignment is in MAF format.
-The GFF format is a file format used for describing genes and other features of DNA, RNA and protein sequences.
+The block coordinates are output in the GFF format \citep{gff_file} and the alignment is in the MAF format~\citep{multiple_align_format}.
 The multiple alignment format (MAF) is a format for describing multiple alignments in a way that is easy to parse and read.
-In our case, this format stores multiple alignment blocks at the byte code level among malwares.
+In our case, this format stores multiple alignment blocks at the byte code level among malware.
 We generate such an MAF file for each malware family using the training samples and identify the blocks of codes that are highly conserved across the malware family.

-\subsection{Consensus sequence and score generation}
+\subsection{\textbf{Consensus Sequence and Score Generation}}

-We process all sequences of the alignment blocks of MAF file from the previous step and generate a new sequence for each block, which is known as \emph{\consensusseq} \cite{consensus}.
+We process all sequences of the alignment blocks of the MAF file from the previous step and generate a new sequence for each block, which we will call the \emph{\consensusseq} -- motivated by \cite{consensus}.
 At first, we scan the length of all sequences and find the maximum one that will be the length of our \consensusseq.
-Then we traverse through the coordinates of every sequence and find the nucleotide of highest occurrence for each coordinate.
-We put the most frequently occurring nucleotide in corresponding index of the \consensusseq\ i.e. the characters of the \consensusseq s of the blocks are given by
+Then we traverse through the coordinates of every sequence and find the nucleotide of the highest occurrence for each coordinate.
+We put the most frequently occurring nucleotide at the corresponding index of the \consensusseq, i.e., the characters of the \consensusseq s of the blocks are given by

 $\text{for } 1\leq i \leq l_B \text{ and } B\in \mathbb{B}$, where $k_{B,i,N}$ is the count of the character $N (= A, C, G, T)$ at the $i$-th position in block $B$ and $l_B$ is the length of block $B$.